nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-- `list` displays all students in TutorAid while showing only their name and list index
+- `list` displays all students and lessons in TutorAid by only showing their names and list indexes.
-- `list -a` displays all students in TutorAid while showing all of their data such as their contact number, payment status and so on.
+- `list -a` displays all students and lessons in TutorAid while showing all of their fields' data.

 ### Deleting a student : `delete`
 Deletes the specified student with the given student index from TutorAid.